For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 A kayaking trip to Tent Island in the Gulf Island’s of BC is the prescription for a perfect summer trip.
-Read what my friend Heather Priest has to say about her recent kayaking adventure to Tent Island.
+Read what my friend Heather Priest has to say about her kayaking adventure to Tent Island.

 Where is Tent Island?